lowlight-ua/dos-pesos/docs/usage.md

 # Checking what Things you have provisioned

 Active Things (edge devices and client things) can incur charges to your AWS account.
-Use `list_things.sh` to show what edges and client things you have provisioned in a deployment.
+Use `list_things.sh` to show what edges and client things you have provisioned in an instance.